OctopusDeploy/docs/docs/deployment-examples/node-on-nix-deployments/configure-octopus-deploy-project.md

 ### Variable Substitution {#ConfigureOctopusDeployProject-VariableSubstitution}

 - Click the *Configure features* link at the bottom of the step.
-- Disable the two configuration steps that are already selected
+- Disable the two configuration steps that are already selected.
 - Enable the *Substitute variables in files* feature.
-- Enter `config/config.#{Octopus.Environment.Name}.js` as the substitution target file
+- Enter `config/config.#{Octopus.Environment.Name}.js` as the substitution target file.

 ![](/docs/images/3049555/3278589.png "width=500")